Fingar/BlenderAddon_Quick-Nodes/README.md

 ## Bug list
 - Some menu entries are available in all node editors, even those that don't support them.
 - Texture Nodes and Compositor are not supported.

-Give it a try and simplify your Blender node workflow!

 ## Requirements